-To reach the lake, the road goes through Cheile Bicazului (Bicaz Canyon), which are beautiful.
+To reach the lake, the road goes through Bicaz Canyon (Cheile Bicazului), which is beautiful.

 15 Bran Castle (aka Dracula’s Castle)

-Known world wide as Dracula’s castle (Yes, Dracula is a legend from Romania), the actual name of the castle is Bran Castle and is one of the most visited attractions in Romania.
-People from all over the worlds come to see the famous Dracula’s Castle.
+Known worldwide as Dracula’s castle (Yes, Dracula is a legend from Romania), the actual name of the castle is Bran Castle and is one of the most visited attractions in Romania.
+People from all over the world come to see the famous Dracula’s Castle.

 Transfagarasan has been built in 1974 during the communist regime in Romania and was meant to unite the two important regions of Romania, Muntenia and Transylvania.